hashicorp/katakoda/consul-security-tls/step3.md

 #### Confirm client started and joined the datacenter

-You can verify the Consul client started correctly and joined the datacenter using the `consum members` command.
+You can verify the Consul client started correctly and joined the datacenter using the `consul members` command.

 `docker exec server consul members`{{execute T2}}

-Alternatively you can reach the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui/dc1/nodes) tab to be redirected to the Consul UI.
+Or you can click the [Consul UI](https://[[HOST_SUBDOMAIN]]-8500-[[KATACODA_HOST]].environments.katacoda.com/ui/dc1/nodes) tab to be redirected to the Consul UI.